gbroques/json-schema-interproperty-expressions/README.md

     },
     "message": {
       "type": "string",
-      "description": "Message to display if expression is not valid."
+      "description": "Message to display if expression evaluates to false."
     },
     "properties": {
       "type": "array",